If you are planning a trip to Orange and looking for things to do in Orange with kids, welcome! You are in the right place

 Half and Full Day Trips From Orange

-Just a 10km and 10 minute drive back towards Bathurst, Lucknow is a terrific wee village to explore, particulalry if you go on the weekend when the old gold mine is open.
+The closest village and scene of a few of the fun things to do around Orange, Lucknow is just a 10km and 10-minute drive back towards Bathurst, Lucknow is a terrific wee village to explore, particularly if you go on the weekend when the old gold mine is open.

-There’s also an EXCELLENT lolly shop and a cafe called Two Fat Ladies, some aantique shops and a large boot and leather skins shop.
+There are also some antique shops and a large boot and leather skins shop.

 This utterly delightful village is like a film set from the turn of last century.
 It’s 22km from Orange, about a 20 minute drive.
 There are delightful coffee shops and boutiques to explore, plus a fascinating farming museum which is open at weekends.